 What are the minimum entry requirements?

-Essentials; Passionate about the outdoors and willing to put in 100% commitment to the programme – it is intense!
-We demand a lot and give a lot!
-From the list of NGBs above, applicants should have at least 1 current NGB qualification, or formal training in at least 2 NGBs, or considerable and relevant outdoor experience in these areas.
+From the list of NGBs above, applicants should have at least 1 current NGB qualification, or have completed the training element of at least 2 NGBs.
+Applicants should also have considerable and relevant outdoor experience in these areas.

 Instructor Development Programme Applications